napari/napari/docs/plugins/npe2_migration_guide.md

 can be used to instantiate a widget and, optionally, arguments to be passed to that function.

-In contrast the callable for an `npe2` widget contribution is bound to the function actually instantiating the widget.
+In contrast, the callable for an `npe2` widget contribution is bound to the function actually instantiating the widget.
 It accepts only one argument: a napari `Viewer` proxy instance.
 The proxy restricts access to some `Viewer` functionality like private methods.

-Similarly `napari_experimental_provide_function` hooks return ane or more functions to be wrapped with [magicgui].
+Similarly, `napari_experimental_provide_function` hooks return ane or more functions to be wrapped with [magicgui].
 In `npe2`, each of these functions should be added as a `Command` contribution with an associated `Widget` contribution.
 For each of these `Widget` contributions, the manifest